 Culture

 Singapore’s origins are Austronesian people from Taiwan, and it has its own unique blend of multiple ethnic influences such as Chinese, Malay, Indian, and others.
-On the other hand, Hong Kong’s foundation began with Lingnan’s Cantonese culture.
-Currently, Hong Kong has a mix of Chinese, British and Western cultures.
-They have similar cultures with subtle differences.

 It’s easier to adapt to a place with similar cultures.
 Also, setting up a business is easier as it’s easy to communicate with the locals and relate to them due to having similar cultures and a multitude of the populace speaking Chinese and Mandarin Chinese.